kavanashettigar/Address-Book/README.md

  How to Run

- 1.Compile the program using: gcc *.c -o addressbook 2.Run the executable using: ./addressbook
+ - Compile the program using: gcc *.c -o addressbook
+ - Run the executable using: ./addressbook